 job-prestage-training-data.yaml

 Schedule the pre-stage Job to run before your training pods launch.
 In an Argo Workflow or a Kubernetes-native pipeline, add a dependency so the training step waits for the pre-stage Job to succeed.
-Pre-stage data just before the compute step that needs it to balance warm cache benefits against cache capacity.
+Pre-stage data immediately before the compute step that needs it to balance warm cache benefits against cache capacity.

 Related resources